The Lean Canvas

 The Lean Canvas itself is a one-page visual representation that captures 12 key elements of a business idea.
 These elements include:

-5. Unique Value Proposition (UVP): A concise statement that communicates the unique benefits your product or service offers to customers.
+5. Unique Value Proposition (UVP): A concise statement that communicates the unique benefits your product or service offers to customers, and why they should choose it over any alternatives or competitors.

 Relationship to the Business Model Canvas